Fxztam/PLSQLcodeHash/README.md

 ```

-- Step 2: Change some comments, white spaces and lower code tokens to upper:
+- Step 3: Save the changed example procedure _prc_example_changed into the database:

 ```
 create or replace PROCEDURE Prc_Example(p_x VARCHAR2) IS